-If you’ve been reading my “The Story Of Us” series then you’d know hubby and I met at Caer Rhun Hall whilst studying for our accountancy qualification.
+If you’ve been reading my “The Story Of Us” series then you’d know the husband and I met at Caer Rhun Hall whilst studying for our accountancy qualification.
 What I may not have mentioned is that the hall is also a wedding venue.
 So where better for us to get married than at the very place we met.

 On the big day my friend (and bridesmaid*) and I travelled from my house to Caer Rhun where we started getting ready.
 The photographer arrived and took photos of the dresses and of us getting ready and that sort of stuff.